How Kim Jong Un has tightened his grip on power

 While Kim took power at a young age, most of the inner circle remains a "gerontocracy," says Madden.

-Kim, who is understood to be in his early 30s -- information about his birth year is not publicly available-- is still the youngest guy in the room, agrees Bisley.
+Kim, who is understood to be in his early 30s -- information about his birth year is not publicly available -- is still the youngest guy in the room, agrees Bisley.

 It is unlikely that a new generation is in a position to take over running things alongside Kim.